 Lace in Early Modern Portraiture.
 The role of lace in Dutch and English 17th century portraiture.
-Art historic research combined with painting projects: BP Travel Award (awarded in 2013 by National Portrait Gallery London).
-Output was exhibitions of paintings, blog posts, lace trail book.
-Continuing research project with recent blog posts on Rembrandt and Hilliard (2013-2023).
+Art historic research combined with painting project: BP Travel Award (awarded in 2013 by National Portrait Gallery London).
+Output was exhibitions of paintings, blog posts, and a self-published book.
+This was a long-term research project only recently completed with blog posts on Rembrandt and Hilliard (2013-2023).

 Portland Collection.
 The Harley Gallery invited me to research The Portland Collection (art collection of Welbeck Abbey) and create an exhibition of new paintings (2016-2017).

 Ph.D Art History University of Groningen/Vrije Universiteit Amsterdam (2006)

 Staged Experiences.
 Architecture and rhetoric in the work of Sir Henry Wotton, Nicholas Hawksmoor and Sir John Vanbrugh.

 My Ph.D research focussed on the role of classical rhetoric in English 17th and early 18th century architecture.
 VU University Amsterdam.
 Final viva and degree awarded at University of Groningen.

 Sophie Ploeg, The 17th-Century Golden Age of Dutch Paintings: Dogs are Everywhere, The Bark, Fall 2017, issue 91, pp. 72-79.